 Welcome back to our Women in Horror Month celebration!
-For Part 2 of our Women in Horror 2017 discussion, these nine amazing authors and I discuss their favorite writers and stories as well as the female-penned stories they wish had gotten more attention in the past year.
+For Part 2 of our Women in Horror 2017 discussion, these eight amazing authors and I discuss their favorite writers and stories as well as the female-penned stories they wish had gotten more attention in the past year.
 Plus, we talk about crafting female characters in horror and the tropes that sometimes go with them.

 So without further adieu, take it away, ladies!